Watermelon, Mint, Marinated Feta

 So easy to put together, while the getting is still good nearing the end of the season, you could easily include these refreshing finger treats at your Labor Day barbecue, coming up in just a week.
 What?
 Yes.
 Really.
 Where do the seasons go?
 I don’t know about you but sometimes it seems no matter how much I take advantage of the season, still, there always seems more yet left to do in taking full advantage of the moment.

-This year, and a few short of the group, our end of summer party still commenced, along with a couple of extra special attendees, Jyothi’s Mom, visiting from India, whom we call ‘Auntie’ who is in the green sari, along with Jyothi’s niece, Radhika, readying to attend the Master’s Program at Syracuse University.
+This year, and a few members short of the group our end of summer party still commenced, along with a couple of extra special attendees, Jyothi’s Mom, visiting from India, whom we call ‘Auntie’ dressed in the green sari, along with Jyothi’s niece, Radhika, readying to attend the Master’s Program at Syracuse University.
 Also then joining us, my next door neighbor and dear friend, Karen, and her husband, Dave, just back from the shore, she’s in the navy and white stripe shirt.

 Lovely scented green mint from the garden provides such a fresh flavor combined with the watermelon confirming to me why this combination has become all the recent rage.
 I did switch things out a bit marinating the feta cheese which I thought Marcelle from Lebanon would enjoy better, she did.

-This was a rather unlikely scene for Beatrice and I couldn’t figure out if getting older just makes one more emotional, but nevertheless, it was a perfect moment for a big embrace, along with, of course, an invitation for her to always come back given such a compliment.
+This was a rather unlikely scene for Beatrice and I couldn’t figure out if getting older just makes one more emotional but nevertheless, it was a perfect moment for a big embrace along with of course, an extra special invitation for her to always come back given such a compliment.
 That got a little chuckle from Karen Gallagher, who brought me into the group these many years ago when she was then married to the late Voltaire from Chile.

 Cutting out the juicy, bright colored watermelon, piece by piece, treasuring the moment, the food, the shared table of friendship, all together what a lovely platter.